preposterous-kumquat/preposterous-kumquat/README.md

 pw: 123
 * If pushing to redis server, uncomment out the redis line.
 Note* this has not been tested.

+### Train Data
+- Upload training photos to S3
+ * naming convention: http://url.com/path/to/photo/im1342.jpg... im1343.jpg... im1344.jpg
+- In curator/routes.js -> set training counter to first image file number (line 16)
+- Uncomment volume to trainingCorpus.json in yml file
+- Send POST request to main-web-server/kickoffTraining with postman
+- Copy and paste data in trainingCorpus.json in curator to trainingCorpus.json in simserver

 ## Contributing